 Madeline (aka “Wolf”)

 With this, Tina and I are creating our own little corner of the internet.
 A corner that we hope will help, and maybe even inspire, you.
 One thing you should know about me is that I love words.
 I love books and can talk for hours on end about them.
-And from those books, I like to pull little snippets that I find intriguing or inspiring.
-In addition to being a word-lover, I’m also a sister and an aspiring author.
-And so my hopes are to share tips with you that have helped me in my writing experience.

 The thing that first got me on the path of writing is reading.
 It was only because of school that I started reading, but it was because of my father that I really started to love it.
 My very first chapter book was Little House on the Prairie by Laura Ingalls Wilder.
 My dad started reading the first few chapters to me every night, but eventually, I couldn’t wait to find out what happened next and so continues on without him.